 The Congregation requires that all financial obligations of the family to the Congregation be met three months prior to the Bar/Bat Mitzvah ceremony.
+However, if the ceremony takes place in May or June, dues for the May 1-April 30 membership year may be paid during the month of May.
 Questions on this matter should be directed to the Congregation's Treasurer.

-F. Acknowledgement

-The child's parent(s) hereby acknowledge and accept these guidelines.
-Signature of Parent(s) Signature of Rabbi
+F. Acknowledgement The child's parent(s) hereby acknowledge and accept these guidelines.
+Signature of Parent(s) Signature of Education Chair